 The Spencers would respect royal tradition, he continued, but Diana's "blood family" would "do all we can to continue the imaginative and loving way in which you were steering these two exceptional young men, so that their souls are not simply immersed by duty and tradition, but can sing openly as you planned."

-Spencer told BBC Radio 4 last year that somebody he knew very well asked the queen what she thought of his speech and she had replied, "'He had every right to say whatever he felt.
+Charles Spencer told BBC Radio 4 that somebody he knew very well asked the queen what she thought of his speech and she had replied, "'He had every right to say whatever he felt.
 It was his sister's funeral.'
 So that's all."
 (Tina Brown speculated in The Diana Chronicles that Spencer was trying to exorcise his own guilt, knowing Diana had been mad at him when she died for not giving her a cottage at Althorp—the Spencer family homestead where she was eventually buried—during her most embattled times, citing the potential disruption from photographers.)

-In the meantime, the natural progression of Charles and Camilla's relationship, which was only recently out in the open despite being no secret beforehand, was delayed for months by Diana's death.
-Charles admitted a year later, according to Bedell Smith, that, while deeply upset himself, he was startled by the people's public outpouring of grief, saying, "I felt an alien in my own country."
+In the meantime, the natural progression of future King Charles III and Queen Camilla's relationship, then only recently out in the open despite being no secret beforehand, was delayed for months by Diana's death.
+Charles admitted a year later, according to Bedell Smith, that, while deeply upset himself, he too was startled by the public outpouring of grief, saying, "I felt an alien in my own country."

-The queen's press office issued a rebuttal statement denying she had ever opposed her son on those plans.
+The queen's press office issued a statement denying she had ever opposed those plans.
 A Palace source told the Daily Telegraph, "This is not a game where one member of the royal family gets more credit than the other."
-Mother and son's relationship wouldn't thaw out for awhile, due to her tacit disapproval of Camilla—communicated in instances such as the queen and Philip skipping the 50th birthday party Camilla threw for Charles at Highgrove in November 1998.
+Mother and son's relationship wouldn't thaw out for awhile, not least in part due to her tacit disapproval of Camilla—communicated in instances such as the queen and Philip skipping the 50th birthday party Camilla hosted for Charles at Highgrove in November 1998.

 But on a more expansive front, the world seemed to be warming to Charles.
-As part of his overall mission to mend fences with his public, Charles and the other Charles, Diana's brother, also seemingly buried the hatchet during a trip the Prince of Wales took to South Africa with Harry in November 2017, when Spencer stood up and applauded his ex-brother-in-law's remarks during a state banquet hosted by Nelson Mandela, their first time seeing each other since the funeral.
+As part of his overall mission to mend fences with his public, Charles and his ex-brother-in-law also seemingly mended fences during a trip the future king took to South Africa with Harry in November 1997, when Earl Spencer stood up and applauded Charles' remarks during a state banquet hosted by Nelson Mandela, their first time seeing each other since the funeral.

-Queen Elizabeth II, now 92 and the longest-reigning British monarch ever, remains the most popular member of the royal family—but there was a lot to unpack after the days when outwardly it looked as if she might be taking Diana's death in stride.
+Queen Elizabeth II, who lived till 96, remained the most popular member of the royal family—but there was a lot to unpack after the days when outwardly it looked as if she might be taking Diana's death too calmly.

 Helen Mirren won an Oscar for her portrayal as the conflicted royal in Peter Morgan's 2006 film The Queen, and then added a Tony to her trove for playing QE2 again on Broadway in The Audience, about the queen's interactions with a dozen British prime ministers over the years.

 "I've met the queen on a couple of occasions—usually, quite public occasions with a lot of other people there—and she has always been incredibly gracious, but she never mentions my playing her," Mirren, who was made a dame in 2003, told Playbill in 2015.
 "I think that's absolutely appropriate.

-Count just how wrong the queen was on that occasion as another way in which Diana forever changed what it meant to be a royal.
+Count just how uncharacteristically wrong the queen was on that occasion as another way in which Diana left the royal family forever changed.